esoergel/wedding-site/the-wedding-party.md

 Chiara Marello: Maid of Honor

-She's my sister, my "Sisterina" aka as Kiki.
+She's my sister, my "Sisterina" aka Kiki.
 During our first encounter (I was 2 years and 2 weeks old) she gave me a beautiful swing as present: it was love at first sight!
 She's my partner in crime and we shared a lifetime together full of laughs, some tears, many games when we were younger and adventures when we got older.
 She's the best gift my parents could give me.